hashtag-incIude/GDG-1/README.md

 # GDG-1

 Assingment-01

-Simple ui in android studio
+Simple ui of the app in android studio

 UI of the app:-